Bartosz Białkowski: Southampton

 On 28 September 2009, Białkowski joined Championship strugglers Barnsley on a week-long emergency loan.
 He played in two Championship matches, then returned to Southampton in League One.
 On 24 November he made his first league appearance for Southampton in over two years, replacing the injured Kelvin Davis in the 61st minute of the match against Hartlepool.
 He started the following six matches until Davis recovered from his injury.
+This run in the side coincided with Southampton's Football League Trophy Area Semi-Final tie against Norwich City.
+The match went to penalties and Białkowski saved the efforts of Michael Nelson, Matthew Gill and Cody McDonald to see his side through to the next round.
+Southampton went on to win the tournament but Białkowski was an unused substitute in the final.
 With Białkowski's contract set to expire in June, Southampton offered him an extension in May 2010.

 In June 2010, Białkowski was reported to have signed for Portuguese side S.C.
 Braga but on 25 June he denied this, saying "I will be back at Southampton for the start of the season and I am hoping to stay with them."
 On 5 August, Białkowski signed a two-year contract extension with Southampton, with the option to extend it another two years.

 Białkowski made his only league appearance of the 2011–12 season in a 2–2 draw with Blackpool.
 He was released at the end of the season after the club decided to release eleven players.
 Before his release, Białkowski was Southampton's longest serving player in the current squad.